Make-School-Courses/FEW-2.3-Single-Page-Web-Applications/Assignments/Assignment-02.md

   - If there are 0 units make this product look displayed.
 5. Show the rating for each product.

+**Stretch Challenges** - These are challenges you can try to further practicw with map, filter, and reduce.

 **Challenge 14** - The category buttons are useful.
 Currently they should display all of the items with a matching category.
 These buttons could be even more useful if you could select more than one category at a time!

 1. Allow for selecting multiple categories.
 For example selecting Toys, Automotive, and Music should show all of the inventory items in the data array that match any of these three categories.